-Amongst the brightest jewels in the crown of Jewish life we build at Camp Ramah in California are our Tikvah programs, providing opportunities for young adults and children with learning, emotional and/or developmental disabilities to experience the joy, tradition, and friendship of Jewish summer camp.
+Amongst the brightest jewels in the crown of Jewish life we build at Camp Ramah in California are our Tikvah programs, providing opportunities for young adults and children with disabilities to experience the joy, tradition, and friendship of Jewish summer camp.
 More than that, Tikvah ensures that all campers have an experience at camp that includes the diversity of the world, while underscoring the very Jewish values of inclusivity and sensitivity towards individual differences.

 The Ezra Program allows participants to take their existing skills and enhance them to live more independent and productive lives.
 The independent living experience at Camp Ramah improves functioning through:

-- Jewish community skills
+- Jewish Community Skills

 They receive job-training experience in a number of service areas throughout camp and are held accountable for their interpersonal relationships in the Ramah community.
-Program goals include preparing young adults for independent living and teaching them employment related skills.
+Program goals include preparing young adults for independent living and teaching them employment-related skills.

 In addition to personal development, the Ezra program includes specific components to enhance their independent living experience: